SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Release branches are simply a feature branch named with a number.
 These long-lived branches are created off of the ``main`` branch, serve as the target branch for all features associated with that release and are eventually merged back to the ``main`` branch when a release occurs.
-To be able to clearly track what work is associated with a specific release, release branches adhere to the following:
+To be able to clearly track what work is associated with a specific release, release branches must fulfill these criteria:

-* They are the parent branches of ALL feature work associated with a release.
-Put another way; all feature branches use the parent-child naming convention with its target release branch.
+* They are the parent branches of *all* feature work associated with a release.
+  That is, all feature branches associated with a release are child branches of the target release branch.
-* Use a strict naming format: ``feature/release_num`` where ``release_num`` is a valid integer.
+* Release branches use a strict naming format: ``feature/release_num`` where ``release_num`` is a valid integer.

-Using ``feature/`` branch prefix for the release branch names allow those branches to stay in sync with our main branch (they are just another feature branch to CumulusCI).
+Using the ``feature/`` branch prefix for the release branch names allow those branches to stay in sync with the ``main`` branch.
+Like any other feature branch, they participate in CumulusCI's parent-to-child merge operations.
 The release number immediately after the ``feature/`` prefix allows CumulusCI to detect and merge changes from one release branch to other future release branches.
 See `Release to (Future) Release Merges`_ for more information.

 An example of a release branch with two items of work associated with it could look like this: